 This type of machine is intended purely for production purposes and may be used for milling, honing and similar operations in addition to drilling and tapping.

-3.8 Deep Hole Drilling Machine:
+8. Deep Hole Drilling Machine

-This may be either horizontal or vertical type of machine.
+This may be the either horizontal or vertical type of machine.
 In this drilling machine, the part to be drilled is rotated and the drill bit that makes the hole is kept stationary.
 Deep hole drilling is done in components like rifle barrels, crankshafts, long shafts etc.

-4. Drilling Machine Tool
+Drilling Machine Tools

 Drill: A drill is a fluted cutting tool used to originated or enlarge a hole in a solid material.
 Drills are manufactured in a wide variety of types and sizes.
-The types of the drill commonly used are:

-- Flat or spade drill
+- Flat or spade drill tool

-- Straight fluted drill
+- Straight fluted drill tool

-- Two-lip twist drill
+- Two-lip twist drill tool

 - Parallel shank (short series or ‘’ jobbers’’ twist drill)